MaZderMind/osm-history-renderer/TUTORIAL.md

     osm-history-importer karlsruhe.osh.pbf

 It will walk through the file and create a neat history database of it, including valid-from, valid-to and minor-version fields and geometries of all nodes and ways.
+You cann call psql again to see the freshly created tables.

 ## getting the style
 now it's time to visualize that data.
-You can use any mapnik-style you want like the [openstreetmap.org-style](http://svn.openstreetmap.org/applications/rendering/mapnik/) or the [mapquest-style](https://github.com/MapQuest/MapQuest-Mapnik-Style).
+You can use any mapnik-style you want like the [openstreetmap.org-style](http://svn.openstreetmap.org/applications/rendering/mapnik/) or the [mapquest-style](https://github.com/MapQuest/MapQuest-Mapnik-Style) or, if you in Germany, you'll probably want to try out the [german style](http://www.openstreetmap.de/germanstyle.html).
 We'll choose the openstreetmap.org-style for this tutorial:

     svn co http://svn.openstreetmap.org/applications/rendering/mapnik/ osm-mapnik-style
     cd osm-mapnik-style